anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ![](/assets/graph2.png)

-As it can be seen, it's just writing the operations in a different way.
-But the magical think about computation graphs is that it can help us to find the derivatives easily for any function.
+As it can be seen, it's just writing the operations differently.
+But the magical thing about computation graphs is that it can help us to find the derivatives easily for any function.
 Let's see the process first and understand how it works later on.

 First, for each edge coming to an operation node, we write the derivative of that operation on top of it.
-Cool part is that we don't need to find the gradients up until that point.
-For example if we want to find the derivative of *a+b*, there will be a single operation node and each edge will get 1 as:
+The cool part is that we don't need to find the gradients up until that point.
+For example, if we want to find the derivative of *a+b*, there will be a single operation node and each edge will get 1 as:

 $$ \frac{\partial (a+b)}{\partial a} = 1\ \ \ \ \ \ \ \ \ \frac{\partial (a+b)}{\partial b} = 1$$